urakymzhan/react-activities/React_Activities/14-DocumentationQuestions/README.md

 ### Part 2

-* While those are installing, work with your group to answer each of the following questions using the [ReactJS Documentation](https://facebook.github.io/react/):
+* While those are installing, try to answer each of the following questions using the [ReactJS Documentation](https://facebook.github.io/react/):

-1. In the previous section we installed Create React App.
+1. We installed Create React App.
 What is it for?

 2. What are some benefits of using ReactJS?